opnavlab/sonic/paper/paper.md

 optics needed for the growing, multi-disciplinary field of OPNAV.
 Of particular note is the Goddard Image Analysis and Navigation Toolkit (GIANT), which is a well-known optical navigation API [@GIANT].
 The basis of GIANT  is scene-oriented, allowing the user to manipulate objects' positions and orientations within a scene.
-The `SONIC` design seeks to compliment this and provide a different approach to the OPNAV problem from a camera-oriented and projective geometry point of view, while adding a few different solutions to the problems of star identification, triangulation [@Henry2023], and more.
+The `SONIC` design seeks to complement this and contribute a different approach to the OPNAV problem from a camera-oriented and projective geometry point of view, while adding a few different solutions to the problems of star identification, triangulation [@Henry2023], and more.